 The introduction of WSDs as additional interferers into the environment of PMSE receivers will have to be considered further by the regulators especially with regard to the possible effect their transmitter intermodulation products may have in close proximity of PMSE receivers when operating on adjacent channels.

-Characterisation of Intermodulation Performance
+Characterisation of Reverse Intermodulation Performance

 The following figure is taken from ETS 300 750 and shows how transmitter reverse intermodulation can be measured in a repeatable way.
-The draft ETSI EN 301 598 Harmonised Standard defines the level of the interfering signal to be 30dB lower than the mean power level of the Tx under test.
 The level of the IP3s and IP5s shall meet the emission mask, ACLR and spurious emission levels.